 When you register as a dancer for Jagathon, you are given an online fundraising page.
 This page is pretty generic to begin, but with a couple basic steps, it can be personalized.
 This personalization makes it much more effective in terms of fundraising.
 To customize your page, simply log onto donate.rileykids.org/jagathon.

 After you sign-in, click on My Profile and then My Participant Center.
 Once here, you can change your fundraising goal, see current progress, and even read messages from your team captain.

 To personalize your page, simply click on Personal Page.
 Here you can change your profile picture and write a special message to those who visit your page.
-If you want examples, the following pages are done extremely well.

 The last thing to do is shorten your URL.
 This is easily done and we suggest making your extension a simple form of your name.
 This way it is easier to tell friends and family about your page.
 Now that you have personalized your page, it will be much more effective for fundraising FTK!